-I have prepared a biking schedule (2024 biking schedule) for the season.
+I have prepared a biking schedule (2026 Ride Schedule) for the season.
 It designates a meeting place for each ride and a carpool meeting place when applicable.
 Each ride is lead by a volunteer leader.
 Please refer to this chart weekly and contact the leader for any questions or updates

 Below the ride schedule are the ride start times for each month and a description of each ride.